Health Insurance with Maternity Cover

 While there are many benefits to having maternity insurance, here are a few aspects that are not covered:

-Pre-existing diseases affecting pregnancy: If you have a pre-existing disease that could affect your pregnancy, such as high blood pressure or epilepsy, you will not be covered under this type of insurance.
+Pre-existing diseases affecting pregnancy: If you have a pre-existing disease that could affect your pregnancy, such as high blood pressure or epilepsy, you will not be covered under maternity health insurance cover.

-Congenital diseases: These are inherited medical conditions that occur in children before or at birth, such as heart disease, Down Syndrome, or spina bifida that are not covered.
+Congenital diseases: These are inherited medical conditions that occur in children before or at birth, such as heart disease, Down Syndrome, or spina bifida that are not covered under maternity insurance cover.

 Treatment expenses relating to infertility: IVF or infertility treatments are not covered by maternity insurance.

 Medicine costs apart from the ones prescribed by the doctor: Medicines that your doctor prescribes might be covered under maternity insurance.
 However, any other supplements or vitamins that you take might not be covered under maternity health insurance.
 Non-allopathic medicines are also not covered.

 Doctor's check-up expenses and consultation fees: While you might visit your OB-GYN regularly over your pregnancy, these appointments are not covered under maternity insurance.